 I love to pair my salmon with a healthy carb and veggies.
 Here are a few of my favorites:

-Carbs: white rice, brown rice or quinoa
+Carbs: On a bed of rice like white rice, brown rice, or quinoa.

 Honey glazed salmon